-A ‘snap election’ has been announced in the UK, to take place on 8 June 2017.
-This is a great opportunity to get pupils exploring issues of voting and democracy.
+Last year a ‘snap election’ occurred in the UK, with dramatic results.
+Elections are great opportunities to get pupils exploring issues of voting and democracy.
 Here we provide links to useful resources and teaching ideas.

-Twelve of the UK’s leading citizenship education organisations have already come together to share their resources using the hashtag #GEeducate.
-Visit the Politics Project General Election 2017 web page to download lesson plans, videos and voter registration toolkits.
+Twelve of the UK’s leading citizenship education organisations came together to share their resources using the hashtag #GEeducate.
+Visit the Politics Project General Election 2017 web page to download lesson plans, videos and voter registration toolkits which are still relevant in educating young people about how elections work.

 The Parliament UK website teaching resources section has some excellent resources for all ages, including quizzes and lesson plans on voting and representation.
 There’s also a section specifically about general elections, including this video which takes 60 seconds to explain how a general election works.